saberland/saber/packages/saber-plugin-git-modification-time/README.md

 # saber-plugin-git-modification-time

-> Use the author time of the last commit as page.attributes.updatedAt
+> Use the author time of the last commit as `page.updatedAt`

 Why?
 See [#9785](https://github.com/gatsbyjs/gatsby/issues/9785).